21 sales memes everyone doing B2B sales in 2022 will get

 Be inspired to keep selling through all this

 As a salesperson, you can relate to the sales memes above.
-And laughing about it is definitely better than crying!
+You may even need some more LOLs to carry you through the week, featuring CRM humor or cold calling memes.
+Because laughing about it is definitely better than crying!

 But here’s something you need to remember: Even though times are tough, salespeople are still selling.
 Businesses are still running.
 And people still need your product.